-Recorded music behemoth Warner Music Group is preparing to go public, after nine years of trading as a private company
+Recorded music behemoth Warner Music Group is preparing to go public, listing on the stock exchange after nine years of trading as a private company

 Sign up for IQ Index